learnbin.net nav logo

 Figure 01: Molecular distribution in different lattices

-In Flory Huggins theory, there are two assumptions are considered,
+In the Flory-Huggins theory, there are two assumptions considered,

 1. When mixing two components, the overall volume does not change.